How to Ace These Common Scholarship Interview Questions

 5. Why Do You Deserve This Award?

 Instead, your child should first acknowledge that there are likely many worthy candidates in the running, and quickly follow that up with reminders about their work ethic, willingness to meet challenges head-on, and any past accomplishments that could be indicators of their potential for future success.
+To show they are an excellent candidate, they should highlight qualities such as determination, community involvement, and a strong sense of responsibility.

-The key here is to reaffirm the details that are most likely to set your child apart from the other candidates, helping them make a strong impression and, again, showing their “investment” will pay off!
+The key here is to reaffirm the details that are most likely to set your child apart from the other candidates, helping them make a strong impression and, again, showing their “investment“ will pay off!
+Encourage your child to mention their leadership experience and most significant accomplishments, and to provide a specific example that demonstrates these qualities in action.
+This approach will make their response more compelling and memorable.

 A Final Tip: Leaving a Scholarship Interview

-If your child wants to go the extra mile, upon returning home, they can craft a handwritten thank you note addressed to the committee, thanking them once again for their time and consideration.
+If your child wants to go the extra mile, upon returning home, they can craft a handwritten thank-you note addressed to the committee, thanking them once again for their time and consideration.
 It’s a small gesture, but it can go a long way.
 If they are afraid they will forget, they could even write it before leaving and give the card to the assistant or someone trustworthy who will get it to the committee as they walk out the door.

 If you and your child would like to learn more about applying for scholarships using our 6-step method that has helped other families secure nearly $1 million so far, sign up for our free college scholarship webinar today!
 It’s a great way to learn about the process and see how scholarships can help your student graduate from college debt-free!